 Create an RSS Feed Reader in PHP

-RSS feed reader also known as RSS aggregator is a tool used to stay updated with content from different platforms like websites, blogs, news and podcasts etc. Learn in this post how to create an RSS reader in PHP in simple steps.
+An RSS feed reader, also known as an RSS aggregator, is a tool used to stay updated on content from different platforms such as websites, blogs, news sites and podcasts.
+Learn in this post how to create an RSS reader in PHP in simple steps.

 RSS Feed Reader in PHP

-RSS stands for Really Simple Syndication (Sometimes Rich Site Summary).
+RSS stands for Really Simple Syndication, sometimes (Rich Site Summary).
 It is an XML based web format used to distribute content and receive updates from websites.
-An RSS feed reader collects updates otherwise feeds from website that offer an RSS in readable format and display them like personalized dashboard.
-With RSS readers users do not need to visit websites that interest them for updates.
-RSS aggregator shows updates from multiple websites in one place.
-In this post we are going to learn how to create PHP RSS feed reader in simple steps.
+An RSS feed reader collects updates from websites that offer an RSS feed in a readable format and displays them like a personalized dashboard.
+With RSS readers, users do not need to visit websites that interest them for updates.
+An RSS aggregator shows updates from multiple websites in one place.
+In this post, we are going to learn how to create a PHP RSS feed reader in simple steps.

-How to Create RSS Feed Reader in PHP
+How to Create an RSS Feed Reader in PHP

-This is going to be a simple script to demonstrate how to create PHP RSS aggregator and display updates from certain websites.
-For demo purpose I have added a static URL to RSS feed.
-What we basically need is just a URL to RSS feed with valid RSS format.
-Steps to create RSS feed reader in PHP are as follow:
+This is going to be a simple script to demonstrate how to create a PHP RSS aggregator and display updates from certain websites.
+For demo purposes, I have added a static URL to the RSS feed.
+What we basically need is just a URL to an RSS feed with a valid RSS format.
+Steps to create an RSS feed reader in PHP are as follows:

-• Defined a variable $rss_feed_url and assign the URL to feed.
+• Define a variable $rss_feed_url and assign the URL to the feed.

-• Load content of RSS feed from URL using function simplexml_load_file() providing the feed URL as parameter to this function.
+• Load the content of the RSS feed from URL using the function simplexml_load_file(), providing the feed URL as a parameter to this function.

 • Check if RSS was successfully loaded.